FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 ![MongoDB sorting works for scalar values](/img/blog/mongodb-sorting-scalar.jpg)

-In this blog post, we explore in detail how MongoDB sorting works.
+In this blog post, we explore in detail how MongoDB sorting works for scalar values.

 <!--truncate-->

 Sorting compares BSON values to determine which value is equal, greater or less than the other to order them in the ascending or descending order.
+For comparing different BSON types, [BSON comparison order](#bson-comparison-order) is used.

 ## BSON comparison order